ibmverse/verse-developer/tutorials/tutorials.md

 2. In the Mail Read View, click on the __More actions__ button.
 ![more actions button](img/3_mailread_more.png)

 3. In the drop-down menu, click __Mail Read Action__.
-This will bring up the external application you just registered with the Chrome extension, with information related to the Mail Read View passed on from Verse.
+This will bring up the web Application you just registered with the Chrome extension, with information related to the Mail Read View passed on from Verse.
 ![mail read action button](img/3_mailread_action.png)

 Congratulations!
-You have successfully added an action button to the Mail Read View, and registered it as a new extension for the Mail Read application we created in the last section.
+You have successfully added an action button to the Mail Read View, and registered it as a new Extension for the Mail Read Application we created in the last section.

 ### How it works
-In the last section, you have learned how to add a new application with a new extension to `applications.json`: You append the new application object into the array in `applications.json`.
-In this section, you have learned how to add multiple extensions into the same application registered with `applications.json`: you append the new extension into the `extensions` array of the specific application.
+In the last section, you have learned how to add a new Application with a new Extension to `applications.json`: You append the new Application object into the array in `applications.json`.
+In this section, you have learned how to add multiple Extensions into the same Application registered with `applications.json`: you append the new Extension into the `extensions` array of the specific Application.

-Configuration for the Mail Read extension you just added in the current section is quite similar to the Mail Compose extension you added in the previous section.
+Configuration for the Mail Read Extension you just added in the current section is quite similar to the Mail Compose Extension you added in the previous section.

-In the Mail Read extension, for the property `path`, instead of setting it to `mail.compose`, you are setting it to `mail.read`.
+In the Mail Read Extension, for the property `path`, instead of setting it to `mail.compose`, you are setting it to `mail.read`.
 This indicates the action button should be located in the Mail Read View.

 ---

 ## 5. Create New Application Implementation
-In previous sections, you have learned how to register applications with Verse, add one or more extensions under each application, and add action buttons to the Verse UI.
+In previous sections, you have learned how to register Applications with Verse, add one or more Extensions under each Application, and add action buttons to the Verse UI.

-While registering those applications, in the `applications.json` file, we set the value of the `url` property to be the address of a sample web page we have set up for you.
+While registering those Applications, in the `applications.json` file, we set the value of the `url` property to be the address of a sample web page we have set up for you.
 Now it is time for you to set up your own implementation.

 ### Create web page